-This graph shows the composition of regulatory capital including all regulatory adjustments at 31 December 2018 (see Table 5).
+This graph shows the composition of regulatory capital in GBP millions including all regulatory adjustments at 31 December 2021 (see Table 5).

-This section provides an overview of the regulatory balance sheet and composition of Alcentra's regulatory capital.
-There are a number of differences between the balance sheet prepared in accordance with Financial Reporting Standard 101: Reduced Disclosure Framework ('FRS 101') and Pillar 3 disclosures published in accordance with prudential requirements.
+This section provides an overview of the regulatory balance sheet and composition of the Company's regulatory capital.
+There are a number of differences between the Pillar 3 disclosures published in accordance with prudential requirements and balance sheet prepared in accordance with UK Accounting Standards and applicable law (UK Generally Accepted Accounting Practice), including Financial Reporting Standard 101: Reduced Disclosure Framework ('FRS 101').